 LinkedIn is the go-to place for professionals.
-Its sole purpose is to act as a place where people can do business with each other but there are so many sorry, half-finished, boring and un-optimised profiles that, if they’re not driving away potential clients, customers or employers then I’m the Pope.
+Its sole purpose is to act as a place where people can do business with each other, but there are so many sorry, half-finished, boring and un-optimised profiles that, if they’re not driving away potential clients, customers or employers then I’m Willie Nelson.

-Because I write CVs and LinkedIn profiles for a living, I’d like to offer some advice on how to write a really good LinkedIn profile and not have an insipid, ineffectual one like everyone else.
+Because I write CVs and LinkedIn profiles for a living, I’d like to offer some advice on how to write a really good LinkedIn profile you can use to find new business and be proud of.

-You can write loads more on your LinkedIn profile than you can in your CV and can show exactly how you’re good at what you do and why someone might like to hire/work with you.
+You can write loads more on your LinkedIn profile than you can on your CV and you get to show exactly how you’re good at what you do and why someone might hire/work with you.

-The groups not only provide a ton of information but are full of people who might want to hire you, collaborate with you or recommend you.
+LinkedIn groups not only provide a ton of information but are full of people who would hire you, collaborate with you or recommend you.

 LinkedIn’s SEO is so good that if someone Googles you, your LinkedIn profile will come up at the top of page one and before your own website if you’re a freelancer.

-If you’re a freelancer then people Google you.
+If you’re a freelancer then people will Google you.

 Don’t bombard everyone with your updates - before you even start to fiddle with your actual profile, go to your settings and change what people can see about you otherwise everyone will get a notification each time you change anything and press save.
 It’s turned on by default and it’s really annoying, so go to your settings (in the drop-down box under your name in the top right hand corner) and click on the link under ‘Privacy Controls’ that says ‘Turn on/off your activity broadcasts’ (see below screenshot).